The coronavirus vaccine (and booster doses)

 What happens after I've had my vaccination?

 While the first vaccine dose will provide you with some protection, you won’t be fully protected until a few weeks after your second dose as it takes a bit of time for your immune system to respond to the vaccine.
 There is also evidence of possible reduced immunity over time, hence the booster vaccine programme that is beginning in September 2021 - see above.

 - No vaccine is 100% effective.
-Even after you’ve waited those first few weeks, and following your second dose, your vaccination may not offer you complete protection from becoming unwell with coronavirus, though in these instances the symptoms should be less severe (you should still self-isolate and get a test if you get any coronavirus symptoms in the period after your vaccination).
+Even after you’ve waited those first few weeks, and following your second dose (or a booster dose), your vaccination may not offer you complete protection from becoming unwell with coronavirus, though in these instances the symptoms should be less severe (you should still self-isolate and get a test if you get any coronavirus symptoms in the period after your vaccination).

 - Restrictions of varying kinds will remain in place as long as there are large numbers of people in the UK with coronavirus.

 - We don’t yet know how well the coronavirus vaccines work at preventing transmission of the virus.
 It’s therefore possible that after vaccination you could catch coronavirus but have no symptoms, so be able to pass it on unknowingly to someone else.

 In general, the purpose of a vaccine is always the same: to train our immune system to respond to a germ as if it has seen it before and remembers how to tackle it.
 Vaccines teach our bodies to recognise antigens.
 This is the part of the virus that attaches to the cells in our body – something they need to do to replicate and cause an infection.
 After vaccination, if the virus gets into our body, our immune system should remember what to do and produce antibodies to fight it.
 This means the infection shouldn’t get a chance to take hold and we shouldn’t become unwell with the virus (however, as stated above, it can’t be guaranteed that they are 100% effective in all situations).